Ultrafast optically induced tunneling in narrow metallic gaps from the time dependent density functional perspective: Comparison with available experimental data

-As an interesting observation, if bias $U=6$~V is applied across the 2~nm gap, the dc field in the gap is identical to that in the $1$~nm gap under the applied bias $U=3$~V. The tunneling barrier then has the same height for both gap sizes.
-However, for electrons with $\mathcal{E}_{\rm{F}}+ \omega$ energies the width of the tunneling barrier is larger for $d_{\rm{gap}}=2$~nm (see Figure~\ref{fig:Garg_PowerCurve_d_WorkFunction_Bias}b).
-As a result, while in the multiphoton regime the effective $n=2$ is the same for both cases, the one-photon PAT channel at low $E_{\rm{g}}$ is well observed only for $d_{\rm{gap}}=1$~nm, while for the 2~nm gap it becomes only marginally visible at very low $\mathcal{N}$ (compare violet diamonds and filled red circles in Figure~\ref{fig:Garg_PowerCurve_d_WorkFunction_Bias}a).
+As an interesting observation, if a bias $U=6$~V is applied across the 2~nm gap, the dc field in the gap is identical to that in the $1$~nm gap under an applied bias of $U=3$~V. The tunneling barrier then has the same height for both gap sizes.
+However, for electrons with $\mathcal{E}_{\rm{F}}+ \omega$ energies, the width of the tunneling barrier is larger for $d_{\rm{gap}}=2$~nm (see Figure~\ref{fig:Garg_PowerCurve_d_WorkFunction_Bias}b).
+As a result, while in the multiphoton regime the effective $n=2$ is the same for both cases, the one-photon PAT channel at low $E_{\rm{g}}$ is observed clearly only for $d_{\rm{gap}}=1$~nm, while for the 2~nm gap it becomes marginally distinguishable at very low $\mathcal{N}$ (compare violet diamonds and filled red circles in Figure~\ref{fig:Garg_PowerCurve_d_WorkFunction_Bias}a).

-Similarly to the pronounced effect when changing the gap size, a reduction of the work function from $\Phi=4.5$~eV to $\Phi=4.1$~eV leads to an order of magnitude increase of the net electron transfer (compare filled and open red circles in Figure~\ref{fig:Garg_PowerCurve_d_WorkFunction_Bias}a).
+Similarly to the pronounced effect of changing the gap size, a reduction of the work function from $\Phi=4.5$~eV to $\Phi=4.1$~eV leads to an order of magnitude increase in the net electron transfer (compare filled and open red circles in Figure~\ref{fig:Garg_PowerCurve_d_WorkFunction_Bias}a).
 This brings our theoretical results closer to the experiment \cite{Luo2024}.
 Given experimental uncertainties, in particular concerning essential parameters such as gap geometry and work function, we consider that the qualitative agreement between theory and experiment is sound.
-It is worth noting that since in the multiphoton regime the nonlinearity of $\mathcal{N}(E_{\rm{g}})$ dependence is the same in the theory and experiment ($n=2$), the height of the tunneling barrier should be reasonably well captured in our calculations.
+It is worth noting that since in the multiphoton regime the nonlinearity of the $\mathcal{N}(E_{\rm{g}})$ dependence is the same in theory and experiment ($n=2$), the height of the tunneling barrier should be captured reasonably well in our calculations.